- Barajar

 There are many scenarios where databases can exist undetected on your network and expose your network to potential risk.
 Old databases might be forgotten and unmonitored, or a new database might be added as part of an application package.
 A rogue DBA might also create a new instance of a database to conduct malicious activity outside of the monitored databases.

-• A probe job uses the results of the scan to determine whether there are database services that are running on the open ports.
+Auto-discovery uses scan and probe jobs to ensure that no database goes undetected in your environment. • A scan job scans each specified host (or hosts in a specified subnet), and compiles a list of open ports that are specified for that host. • A probe job uses the results of the scan to determine whether there are database services that are running on the open ports.
 A probe job cannot be completed without first running a scan.
-View the results of this job in the Databases Discovered predefined report.
+View the results of this job in the Databases Discovered predefined report. |

 steps to use the Auto-discovery application